yortch/openshiftv3-rhoar-workshop/Lab-4-SpringBoot-Noun_Service.md

 Spring Data uses a repository abstraction to reduce boilerplate database code.
 If you are familiar with Spring Boot you are familiar with classes like CrudRepository and JpaRepository.

 In this tutorial we will use a text file instead of a database to keep things simple.
-However, we will follow the Spring Data convention and create an AdjectiveRepository.
+However, we will follow the Spring Data convention and create an NounRepository.

 Create a new package, "com.redhat.summit2019.repository," and add a new class, "NounRepositry," with the following code: